How To Check Your Primary and Secondary DNS Servers in Linux Shell

 Courtesy: Webune.com

-at the shell typ:
+at the terminal shell type:

 cat /etc/resolv.conf